 If the swelling is due to a bee sting, insect or spider bite, your cat may need medication to stop the allergic reaction and help reduce the swelling in its paw.

-Check Your Cat's Paws Regularly
+Check Your Cat's Paws for Infections Regularly

 All cat caretakers want their feline charges to be healthy and happy.
 It is a good practice to examine your cat's paws on a regular basis.